 As might be expected, cancer patients in lower-income household groups are also at increased risk of treatment-related financial hardship.
 No clear income threshold below which financial hardship risk markedly increases has been identified because annual household income has been categorized differently across studies.
-For example, in one study of nonelderly cancer patients (ages 18–64 years) identified from the 2012 Livestrong survey, income between $41,000 and $80,000 and income of $40,000 or below were both associated with increased risk of borrowing money or going into debt compared with income of $81,000 and higher (OR, 2.46 and 3.52, respectively; P < .0001).
+For example, in one study of cancer patients aged 18 to 64 years identified from the 2012 Livestrong survey, income between $41,000 and $80,000 and income of $40,000 or below were both associated with increased risk of borrowing money or going into debt compared with income of $81,000 and higher (OR, 2.46 and 3.52, respectively; P < .0001).

 Other studies have shown increased risk of financial hardship among individuals with household incomes below thresholds of $50,000 or $20,000.[9,13] However, there is currently no consensus about an absolute income below which patients face higher financial-hardship risk.
 In the Medicare population, this association also seems to hold true, with higher income (represented as percentages above the federal poverty level) being protective against high out-of-pocket cost burden.

-Minority race has been shown to be strongly associated with disparities in cancer health outcomes, including survival.[14,15] A number of studies have specifically explored the influence of minority race on the experience of financial hardship after a cancer diagnosis.[16,17,18]
+Race and ethnicity are strongly associated with disparities in cancer health outcomes, including survival.[14,15] A number of studies have specifically explored the experiences of those identified as racial and ethnic minority groups and financial hardship after a cancer diagnosis.[16,17,18]

-In a study using data from 3,242 lung and colorectal cancer survivors participating in the Cancer Care Outcomes Research and Surveillance Consortium (CanCORS) study, African American race was associated with an increased risk of self-reported economic burden relative to white race among patients with colorectal cancer (OR, 1.69; 95% CI, 1.24–2.30) after researchers adjusted for other sociodemographic and clinical factors.
-This association was not seen among Hispanics with either lung or colorectal cancer or African Americans with lung cancer.
+In a study using data from 3,242 lung and colorectal cancer survivors participating in the Cancer Care Outcomes Research and Surveillance Consortium (CanCORS) study, African American race was associated with an increased risk of self-reported economic burden relative to White race among patients with colorectal cancer (OR, 1.69; 95% CI, 1.24–2.30) after researchers adjusted for other sociodemographic and clinical factors.
+This association was not seen among Hispanic survivors with either lung or colorectal cancer or African American survivors with lung cancer.

-In another population-based survey of 3,133 women with breast cancer, Spanish-speaking women were at greater risk of financial decline related to breast cancer compared with whites (OR, 2.76; P = .006), whereas English-speaking Latinas and African-Americans did not share this increased risk.
-In this same study, African-Americans and English-speaking Latinas were also more likely to report at least one privation as a result of breast cancer (i.e., economically motivated nonadherence or broader hardships related to medical expenses) compared with whites (OR, 2.62; P < .001 and OR, 2.17; P < .017, respectively), but this association was not seen with Spanish-speaking women.
+In another population-based survey of 3,133 women with breast cancer, Spanish-speaking women were at greater risk of financial decline related to breast cancer compared with White women (OR, 2.76; P = .006), whereas English-speaking Latina and African American women did not share this increased risk.
+In this same study, African American and English-speaking Latina women were also more likely to report at least one privation as a result of breast cancer (i.e., economically motivated nonadherence or broader hardships related to medical expenses) compared with White women (OR, 2.62; P < .001 and OR, 2.17; P < .017, respectively), but this association was not seen with Spanish-speaking women.

 Both analyses were adjusted for key demographic variables, including income, age, marital status, and education, which might also influence risk of financial hardship.
-Strong associations between minority race and financial hardship have not been demonstrated in other studies.
-However, these findings suggest that further research exploring the association between race and financial outcomes in cancer survivors is warranted.
+Strong associations between minority race and ethnicity and financial hardship have not been demonstrated in other studies.
+However, these findings suggest that further research among cancer survivors is warranted.